BT Infinity vs Sky fibre broadband

 There are three BT fibre-optic broadband packages; BT Infinity 1 (up to 38Mbps with 20GB usage cap), Unlimited BT Infinity 1 (up to 38Mbps with unlimited data usage), and Unlimited BT Infinity 2 (up to 76Mbps with unlimited data).

-There are two Sky fibre broadband packages, both of which come with totally unlimited downloads; the up to 38Mbps Sky Fibre Unlimited and the up to 76Mbps Sky Fibre Unlimited Pro.
+There are three Sky fibre broadband packages, Sky Fibre Broadband (up to 38Mbps with 25GB usage limit), Sky Fibre Unlimited (up to 38Mbps with unlimited usage) and Sky Fibre Unlimited Pro (up to 76Mbps with unlimited data).
 Whichever package you go for, you'll pay £16.40 per month line rental.

 Are Sky fibre and BT Infinity available in my area?

-Industry watchdog Ofcom last released complete broadband customer satisfaction statistics in December 2013, and found that BT had an average satisfaction rate of 63%, same overall rating as 2012.
-So there hasn't been a huge change, but it did score lower than average for offering compensation or a goodwill payment.
+Industry watchdog Ofcom last released complete broadband customer satisfaction statistics and found that BT had an average satisfaction rate of 60%, with the sector average rated 69%.

-In comparison to BT, Sky had an average customer satisfaction rate of 71%.
-An 8% increase to previous year.
-Sky scored above average in a number of areas, including the ability of it's advisors to understand an issue and identify the problem.
-This means that, on the strength of the Ofcom report, Sky are more successful when it comes to keeping customers happy.
+In comparison to BT, Sky had an average customer satisfaction rate of 75%.
+Sky has consistently scored above average in a number of areas and have done well at keeping customers happy.

 Technology and equipment